 For further information or to discuss your project idea, please contact one of our offices, or email firstname.lastname@example.org

 Social Inclusion & Community Activation Programme

-Ballyhoura Development implements the SICAP Programme across the Ballyhoura area, by providing supports and services to people who are unemployed, children and families from areas classified as disadvantaged, and people living in communities which are classified as disadvantaged.
+Ballyhoura Development implements the SICAP Programme across the Ballyhoura area, by providing supports and services to people who are unemployed, children and families from areas classified as disadvantaged, people living in communities which are classified as disadvantaged and local community groups.
 The programme is delivered through a community development approach, with a strong focus on collaboration and partnership, equality and anti-discrimination.

-Supports and services are delivered across three Programme Goals:
+Supports and services are delivered across two Programme Goals:

 Getting Citizens Online Programme

 Getting Citizens Online is a digital skills programme that aims to provide people who have never used the internet with the confidence, motivation, and skills to use the internet confidently and competently.

 Ballyhoura Development has been contracted by the Department of Communications, Climate Action & Environment to deliver this programme to non-liners, in their local communities, throughout the region.

 The Programme focuses on practical aspects of online skills, such as:

 - Internet safety & security